WordPress Password Protection of pages/posts

 WordPress 3.4 retired the wp-pass.php file.
-This was a subtle change and caught a lot of website owners out.
+This was a subtle change and caught out a lot of website owners.
 Customised password forms that were added prior to WordPress 3.4 stopped working when the website was upgraded to 3.4, and it’s not always obvious to website owners that this is failing.

 If you added your customised password form BEFORE WordPress 3.4, and you have subsequently upgraded your WordPress version, you might just want to check your password-protected pages and posts to make sure they still work.
 Chances are they won’t!

 One solution is to change your theme functions file (/wp-content/your-theme-name/functions.php), replacing the reference to wp-pass.php with wp-login.php?action=postpass.
 This has worked successfully on one of the sites that I manage.